xsungwook3x/xsungwook3x/README.md

 ### About me 😆

-- 💻 Student Developer Interested in Web
+- 💻 Student Developer Interested in Web Development
 - 💻 Department of Computer Science in Sejong Univ.

 ### Studying Now 📚